-What is Effective Gross Income?
+What Is Effective Gross Income?

-Effective gross income (EGI), is all the income generated by a property, including rent, tenant reimbursements, and income from sources such as vending machines, laundry machines, and late fees.
+Effective gross income, or EGI, is all the income generated by a property, including rent, tenant reimbursements, and income from sources such as vending machines, laundry machines, and late fees.
 It can also be defined as a property’s potential gross income, after expenses such as vacancies and credit costs have been subtracted.
 EGI is an efficient way to estimate a property’s value and cash flow.
 In this article, we’ll break down the elements of effective gross income and look deeper into how it’s used in commercial real estate finance.

 The Effective Gross Income Formula

 As we just mentioned, the formula for effective gross income (EGI) is: